marcocappolimases/DataDistributionManager/Documentation/articles/legacy_application_revamp.md

 ## COM over the Cloud

-With **Data Distribution Manager** over Apache Kafka it is possible to think to have COM applications over the Cloud.
-Many cloud players today have in their datacenters an installation of Apache Kafka.
+With **Data Distribution Manager** over Apache Kafka it is possible to have COM applications over the Cloud.
+Many cloud players today have an installation of Apache Kafka in their datacenters.
 So a legacy COM application can be revamped to be internet-aware.

 If the article is interesting and want to know more contact us.